 - Undergraduate scholarships and graduate and postdoctoral fellowships for biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.

 Scholarships in science, technology, engineering and mathematics are available through STEM programs, with 'STEM' being an acronym for the four disciplines.
 STEM assistance programs and scholarships benefit biology majors and can be found through a school's financial aid office.
 The National Science Foundation funds these scholarships for graduate and undergraduate students based on financial need (www.nsf.gov).

-The Association for Women in Science receives donations from its members and supporters, awarding around 25 scholarships yearly for undergraduate and pre-doctoral students in STEM programs.
-Students must be in their second or third undergraduate year, or they must be graduate students accepted into a Ph.D. program.
-Certain scholarships contain specific requirements, and students should review eligibility and submission processes for the desired scholarship.
-Students submit applications online, attaching transcripts and references for review (www.awis.org).
+The Association for Women in Science receives donations from its members and supporters, awarding more than 20 scholarships yearly for undergraduate and pre-doctoral students in STEM programs.
+Certain scholarships contain specific requirements, and students should review eligibility and submission processes for the desired scholarship (www.awis.org).

 Researchers pursuing Ph.D. degrees in biological sciences, such as cellular biology, physiology or zoology, may apply for research grants and scholarships through the Society for Integrative and Comparative Biology.
 Some prizes require completion of an online application, while others are given to students who present research findings at the organization's annual meetings (www.sicb.org).

 The SICB also awards the Libbie H. Hyman Memorial Scholarship to first- and second-year graduate students or to exceptional undergraduates in the field of marine biology.
 The scholarship funds field research or academic studies for students enrolled in graduate biology courses.